JHJ4012/auto_pilot/README.md

 **Web**
 - Control page
-	- check the status of RC car's operation
+	- present the status of RC car's operation in real time
-	- check the status of delivery
+	- present the status of delivery in real time
-	- check the status of waiting delivery
+	- present the status of waiting delivery in real time
-	- check the average of waiting time
+	- present the average of waiting time in real time
-	- check most called building's rank
+	- present most called building's rank
-	- track RC cars and check delivery information of RC cars on Map
+	- track RC cars and present delivery information of RC cars on Map in real time
-	- check station's location on Map
+	- present station's location on Map in real time
 - Statistics page (mode : accumulation, average / term : day, week, month)
 	- completed delivery
 	- completed waiting and canceled waiting